marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 Please note that the syllabus is subject to change.
 It is your responsibility to attend class in order to know what is going on.

 :construction: This syllabus is still a work in progress.
-Although there will be some significant changes, the syllabus from last years course (Spring 2019) will give an overall impression of the topics to be covered.
+Definitely look here first as there will be significant improvements, but the syllabus from last years course ([Spring 2019](https://github.com/marcel-goldschen-ohm/CompNeuroSpring2019)) will also give an impression of the topics to be covered.

 * Jan-21-T: **Introduction to programming and Python.**
     * *Objectives:*